What Is Moxibustion and What Does Clinical Research Show?

 Moxibustion is a traditional therapeutic technique used in Traditional Chinese Medicine (TCM) for thousands of years to promote healing, improve circulation, and support the body’s natural balance.
 It involves the controlled burning of dried mugwort herb (Artemisia vulgaris), known as moxa, near specific acupuncture points on the body.
 The gentle heat generated by moxibustion is believed to stimulate circulation, enhance immune function, and regulate physiological processes.

-In clinical practice, moxibustion is often used alongside acupuncture as part of an integrative medicine approach.
+Method and indications: In clinical practice, moxibustion is often used alongside acupuncture as part of an integrative medicine approach.
 It is commonly applied to conditions associated with pain, fatigue, digestive disorders, gynecological conditions, and immune weakness.
 Patients frequently report a soothing warmth and relaxation during treatment, and the therapy is generally considered safe when performed by trained practitioners.
+Most people experience a gentle, penetrating warmth that never feels sharp or aggressive.
+The smell of burning moxa is herbal and earthy, while others compare it to incense.
+Modern clinics often install ventilation systems in treatment rooms to ensure comfort.

 Clinical Research on Moxibustion